Rajesh Melaram Rajesh Melaram

 Aidan Meyers Aidan Meyers

-Melaram Lab @ TAMU-CC Science Thursdays
+Melaram Lab at Science Thursdays

 Dr. Melaram, Assistant Professor of Public Health, and Dr. Jin, Professor of Statistics, shared their knowledge on, "AI, Machine Learning, and Asthma" at the Fall 2025 Science Thursdays.
 Dr. Melaram discussed what public health means and how educating youth can shape healthy behaviors and promote long-term community well-being.
 He also highlighted the BREATHE-CC study as a groundbreaking initiative in Corpus Christi to address environmental health disparities related to asthma.
 Both Dr. Melaram and Dr. Jin are dedicated to interdisciplinary research that integrates data science and public health to improve health outcomes in underserved communities.